Summer Intensive Program

 The retreat is a strong bonding experience for all students and a highlight of the summer.
 Parents are responsible for dropping off and picking up students from the retreat.
 All costs of the retreat are included in the Summer Intensive Program tuition.

-Every chamber group will perform at the Summer Finale Concert, held the first week in August.
+Every chamber group will perform at the Summer Finale Concert, held the last week of July or first week of August (depending on the start of the school-year).
 Each group will also play at least one community concert in the Atlanta Metro area.
-Other performance opportunities are available and depend on the preparedness of each group.
+Other performance opportunities are available depending on the preparedness of each group.

 All summer concerts are free and open to the public.